nward13/testchain/README.md

-### Fork of the MakerDAO testchain with a higher DAI market cap for use with dai-integration-helper.

 # MakerDAO Testchain

 This tool will help you set up a local testchain and deploy the contracts you need to work with Maker apps.